abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/2. AVL Tree/0_info/0_what_and_why/1_AVL.md

 # AVL Tree(Adelson, Velsky and Landis):

 - 1st self-balancing trees introduced in 1960s by Adelson, Velsky and Landis.
-- AVL Trees are special kind of Binary Search Tree which has self-balancing property i.e every-time we insert or remove value the tree tree re-balances itself
+- AVL Trees are special kind of Binary Search Tree which has self-balancing property i.e every-time we insert or remove value the tree re-balances itself

 ## BalanceFactor